 Wear cotton because you know that is one of the least irritating fabrics for eczema-prone skin.

 Wearing loose clothes allows your skin to breathe and minimizes the chances of you starting to get itchy.

 4. Travelling with Snacks

-If you have dietary and allergy restrictions, you know eating can be a challenge when travelling.
+If you have dietary and allergy restrictions, you know eating can be a challenge when traveling.